-CLASS TIMES AND LOCATION: ONLINE.
-York S1 classes begin the week of May

-4, 2020 and end June 15, 2020.
+CLASS TIMES AND LOCATION:ONLINE.
+York S1 classes begin the week of May 10, 2021 and end June 21, 2021.This course will be offered through remote/online delivery and is an asynchronous course with no specified meeting times

-NOTE: This is a compressed 7-week course and two online lectures will be delivered weekly.
+NOTE: This is a compressed 7-week course.
+Two online lectures will be delivered weekly.

-EXAM PERIOD: The exam period is June 17-19, 2020 inclusive.
-If you are not available during this period, you should withdraw from the course.

-DROP DATE: The day to drop a course without a grade being entered is June 1, 2020.
+EXAM PERIOD: The exam period is June 23-25 inclusive.
+If you are not available during this period, you should withdraw from the course.DROP DATE: The day to drop a course without a grade being entered is June 7, 2021.